DataStories-UniPi/Hermes_PostgreSQL/doc/advanced.md

 	INSERT INTO S2T_Parameters(key, value) VALUES ('M', 500);-- Setting the maximum number of representatives to be identified.
 	INSERT INTO S2T_Parameters(key, value) VALUES ('eps_ssa', 0.001);--Setting the parameter eps_ssa which is used for the sampling phase.
 It is a positive real number close to zero that acts as a lower bound threshold of similarity between sub-trajectories and representative candidates.
 	INSERT INTO S2T_Parameters(key, value) VALUES ('eps_sca', 0.001);--Setting the parameter eps_sca which is used for the clustering phase.
 It is a positive real number close to zero that acts as a lower bound threshold of similarity between sub-trajectories and representatives.
 	SELECT S2T_Sigma(length(SegmentSP(lx,ly, hx,hy)) * 0.001) FROM hdatasets_statistics WHERE dataset = HDatasetID('imis');--Setting parameter Sigma.
 This parameter is used in the first, third and fourth step.
-Sigma shows how fast the function of the "voting influence” decreases with distance.
+Sigma shows how fast the function of the "voting influenceï¿½ decreases with distance.
 	INSERT INTO S2T_Parameters(key, value) VALUES ('temporal_buffer_size', '0 seconds');--Setting the temporal buffer size of the voting step.
 	INSERT INTO S2T_Parameters(key, value)
 		SELECT 'spatial_buffer_size', round(sqrt(-2*(length(SegmentSP(lx,ly, hx,hy)) * 0.001)^2*ln(0.001)))::integer